Ronald Acuña Jr. Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Reds pitchers combine to allow 106 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The Reds are sending Ashcraft (3-5) to the mound to make his 14th start of the season.
-He is 3-5 with a 6.78 ERA and 50 strikeouts through 65 2/3 innings pitched.

-- In his most recent time out on Thursday, June 8, the righty tossed 2 2/3 innings against the Los Angeles Dodgers, allowing three earned runs while surrendering three hits.
+- Stoudt starts for the first time this season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.